ArthurGareginyan/my-syntax-highlighter/readme.txt

 == Changelog ==

+= 2.21 =
+* The 'codemirror-settings.js' file updated.
+The mime for the modes 'scss', 'less', 'shell', and 'bash' are changed from 'text/css', 'text/css', 'text/x-php' and 'text/x-php' to 'text/x-scss', 'text/x-less', 'text/x-sh' and 'text/x-sh' respectively.
+* The function '_shortcode' updated.
+Variables are renamed for easier reading.

 = 2.20 =
 * CodeMirror library updated to the latest version v5.37.0.
 The directory structure is changed (files is better organized).
 Added a test files for the CodeMirror modes.